These ads pay our editors. More info.

 What do you do when you look through the peephole and see a badge?

 1. Remember: You do not have to let the police in the house unless they have a warrant — or probable cause.
-If you're having a party, turn of the music, ask your guests to chill, and ask that anyone who's too intoxicated carry on in another room.
+If you’re having a party, turn off the music, ask your guests to chill, and ask that anyone who’s too intoxicated carry on in another room.

 2. Go outside to speak with the cops.
 Close the door behind you.
 Although some scary precedents are being set these days, police cannot enter your home without a warrant or probable cause.
 By closing the door, you're cutting off a visual — or olfactory — line to potential probable cause.